 To further address our rent extraction hypothesis, we examine possible variation in loan spreads associated with the loan solicitation process and lender type.
 We use textual analysis of court documents to quantify the debtor's effort in creating competition among potential lenders.
 The results further support rent extraction: While approximately seventy percent of the debtors indicate that they have approached prospective lenders, these debtors receive interest from more than one lending group in only a third of the cases-typically prepetition lenders.
 Moreover, in only a tenth of the cases do interested lenders proceed to a formal round of bidding, and there is little evidence that approaching prospective outside lenders are associated with lower spreads.
-However, we do find that spreads are 152 bps lower when the number of interested lenders is above the sample median of three, which suggests that a more intensive search and bidding process may help to lower DIP-loan spreads in some cases.
+Also interesting, we find no empirical support for the hypothesis that expected ex post rents from providing DIP loans are competed away through low loan rates ex ante as lenders compete to provide loans to the firm outside of bankruptcy.
+If this were the case, we should find higher DIP-loan spreads among prepetition secured lenders than among new lenders, which we do not.
+We do, however, find that spreads are 152 bps lower when the number of interested lenders is above the sample median of three, which suggests that a more intensive search and bidding process may help to lower DIP-loan spreads in some cases.